Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Idle Claw-Rock"				"0"

-		// The Super Tank can throw Special Infected.
+		// The Super Tank can throw special infected.
 		// 0: OFF
 		// 1: ON
 		"Infected Throw Ability"		"0"